Celebrating 2020 Graduates | | Microsoft EDU

 - Host a digital graduation with Microsoft Teams live events: If a live event is preferred, consider incorporating both live and pre-recorded content including speeches by faculty and students, graduate slideshows, and even musical or other artistic performances.

 And starting in early May 2020, we’ve made the applications needed more broadly available than ever.
 Users with the Microsoft Office 365 A1 faculty license, which is free for educational institutions, will have the ability to host and broadcast Teams live events for a limited time.
-That means users with A1 faculty licenses can host a virtual graduation, alumni summit or any live event for up to 20,000 attendees, at no extra cost.
+That means users with A1 faculty licenses can host a virtual graduation, alumni summit, or any live event for up to 20,000 attendees, at no extra cost.
 Starting in early May 2020, live events will be automatically enabled for users with an A1 faculty license and automatically disabled on July 1.

-We recognize the process of hosting a virtual graduation is a first for many educational institutions, and we’re here to help with this important moment for your students and their family.
+We recognize the process of hosting a virtual graduation is a first for many educational institutions, and we’re here to help with this important moment for your students and their families.
 To ensure schools are able to successfully execute their plans, our Microsoft Store team will offer resources and personalized trainings, tailored to the unique needs of each participating school.
 Get started today!
-Once we have information about your school’s goals, and schedule, we can determine the best way to help you conduct your virtual graduation ceremony and celebrate your student’s milestone achievement.
+Once we have information about your school’s goals and schedule, we can determine the best way to help you conduct your virtual graduation ceremony and celebrate your student’s milestone achievement.

 Challenging times can bring out the best in the human spirit and inspire innovation and creativity.
 We’d love to hear your ideas and see your solutions!